joevenzon/discountofx/README.md

 The Preserve Luminance slider, when set to 1, normalizes the output to maintain the same luminance as the input.

+### Border Reference

+This plugin draws pure black and white borders around your image.
+This allows you to get an easy visual reference for black and white levels and color temperature, even if your monitor isn't perfectly calibrated.
+The black and white border widths are adjustable, and you can make the top/bottom or left/right borders more prominent, or omit them.

 ## LUTs

 ### GreyChecker